Bryan Danielson: Return to NJPW (2023–2024)

 Danielson defeated Kazuchika Okada (left) at Forbidden Door in June 2023.

 On June 6, 2023 at Dominion 6.4 in Osaka-jo Hall, Danielson made his return to NJPW for the first time since 2004 in a pre-taped vignette, challenging Kazuchika Okada to a match at Forbidden Door which Okada later accepted at a press conference.
 At Forbidden Door on June 25, Danielson would defeat Okada via submission, despite suffering a legitimate broken arm following a flying elbow from Okada.
 On November 4, at Power Struggle, Danielson made another appearance in a pre-taped vignette and challenged Okada to a rematch at Wrestle Kingdom 18 which Okada accepted.
 On January 4, 2024 at Wrestle Kingdom 18, Danielson was defeated by Okada.
 After the match both men bowed to one another, showing their mutual respect.
 At The New Beginning in Osaka, Danielson was defeated by Zack Sabre Jr., in a rematch from AEW WrestleDream.

 Consejo Mundial de Lucha Libre (2024–2025)

 On March 29, 2024, at Homenaje a Dos Leyendas, Danielson made his Consejo Mundial de Lucha Libre (CMLL) debut, teaming with Claudio Castagnoli, Jon Moxley, and Matt Sydal in a losing effort against Volador Jr., Blue Panther, Místico, and Último Guerrero.
 After the match, Danielson was challenged to a singles match by Blue Panther.
 The two would wrestle in a submission match on the April 5 edition of CMLL Super Viernes, where Danielson defeated Panther.
-On June 26, 2025 (taped on June 18) at the co-promoted show Global Wars Mexico, Danielson, Atlantis, Hologram, and Máscara Dorada came to the aid of Blue Panther from an attack by Shane Taylor Promotions (Shane Taylor, Carlie Bravo, Shawn Dean).
+On June 26, 2025, taped on June 18 at the co-promoted show Global Wars Mexico, Danielson, Atlantis, Hologram, and Máscara Dorada came to the aid of Blue Panther from an attack by Shane Taylor Promotions (Shane Taylor, Carlie Bravo, and Shawn Dean).